fmhy/edit/docs/beginners-guide.md

 For mobile **[AdGuard Premium](https://rentry.co/FMHYBase64#adguard-premium)** / [iOS](https://rentry.co/FMHYBase64#adguard-pro-ios), and you can block YouTube, Reddit, and Twitter ads with **[ReVanced Manager](https://github.com/revanced/revanced-manager)**.

-!!!note Running multiple general adblockers like uBlock and Adblock Plus at the same time can [cause breakage](https://twitter.com/gorhill/status/1033706103782170625).
-This only applies to general adblockers, so running things like uBlock and Sponsorblock at the same time is fine.
+!!!note Using several ad blockers, like uBlock and Adblock Plus at the same time can [mess things up](https://twitter.com/gorhill/status/1033706103782170625).
+This only happens with regular ad blockers, so it’s perfectly okay to use uBlock alongside something like SponsorBlock.

 ***